Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 #### 3.4.2 Display 3D

 Select 'Advanced Application' and click the \[Display 3D] tab to display the current 3D point cloud.
-You can adjust the page dimensions by dragging its edges，hold down the left mouse button and use the scroll wheel to zoom in or out，or hold down the left mouse button and drag to rotate or tumble the image.
+You can adjust the page dimensions by dragging its edges, hold down the left mouse button and use the scroll wheel to zoom in or out，or hold down the left mouse button and drag to rotate or tumble the image.
 This feature can also be used during offline testing to check the completeness of the pallet point cloud.

 <p align="center"><img src="https://github.com/user-attachments/assets/8caba97f-0406-48a8-b7c5-337e5e8f94e6" alt="PixPin_2026-06-11_10-16-21"><br><em>Figure 15: Display 3D image</em></p>

 #### 3.4.3 Offline Testing Module

 Select \[Advanced Application] and click the \[Offline Testing] tab.
-To recognize offline images, import a JSON calibration calibration parameter file, a single image or an image folder into PalletPro, choose \[File] or \[Folder] option, and then click the \[Start Detection] button.
+To recognize offline images, import a JSON calibration parameter file, a single image or an image folder into PalletPro, choose \[File] or \[Folder] option, and then click the \[Start Detection] button.

 <p align="center"><img src="https://github.com/user-attachments/assets/8f49a205-95c9-4992-bd90-370ef1581f00" alt="PixPin_2026-06-10_10-26-32"><br><em>Figure 16: Offline testing module</em></p>

 Normally, a JSON parameter file is automatically generated into the PalletPro application folder upon connecting to the camera.
 However, if you wish to test the PalletPro algorithm offline, you can create your own JSON parameter file following the format as shown below.
-Place this file in the root directory of the application, and specify its path in the \[Parameter file] field as shown in Figure 4.
+Place this file in the root directory of the application, and specify its path in the \[Parameter file] field as shown in Figure 16.

 ```json
 {